 - B. Duration.
-Longer duration fixed rate investments may be affected by interest rate movements.
-The Portfolio will diversify among various types of investments to reduce duration risk. - C. Diversification.
-The opportunistic nature of the Portfolio may lead to concentrated and illiquid risk exposures from time to time.
-To mitigate this potential concentration, IMD will attempt to diversify the portfolio among various vehicles based on their liquidity structures and between income- and appreciation-based investments and strategies. - D. Leverage.
-Leverage is authorized within the Portfolio, but must be regularly monitored to determine the reasonableness in the context of investment strategy.
+Longer-duration, fixed-rate investments may be affected by interest rate movements.
+The OFI Portfolio shall diversify among various types of investments to reduce duration risk. - C. Diversification.
+The opportunistic nature of the OFI Portfolio may lead to concentrated and illiquid risk exposures from time to time.
+To mitigate this potential concentration, IMD shall attempt to diversify the OFI Portfolio among various vehicles based on their liquidity structures and between income- and appreciation-based investments and strategies. - D. Leverage.
+Leverage is authorized within the OFI Portfolio but must be regularly monitored to determine the reasonableness in the context of investment strategy.
 IMD acknowledges that vehicles utilized will primarily provide discretion to the general partners and managing members for individual vehicles' leverage levels.

-The Portfolio's custom benchmark is comprised of 50% HFRX Distressed Securities Index, 20% HFRX Relative Value Index, 15% Credit Suisse Leveraged Loan Index, and 15% Merrill Lynch High Yield Index.
+The OFI Portfolio's custom benchmark is comprised of 50% HFRX Distressed Securities Index, 20% HFRX Relative Value Index, 15% Credit Suisse Leveraged Loan Index, and 15% ICE BofA High Yield Index.
 In addition, the performance of investments may be measured relative to the performance of investment managers employing similar investment strategies, using data provided by relevant, reputable sources.
-On 10 year and longer-term basis, the Portfolio's performance will be compared to a risk- and domicile-adjusted public market equivalent benchmark to assess the opportunity cost of the Portfolio versus the public high yield markets.
+On 10-year and longer-term basis, the OFI Portfolio's performance shall be compared to a risk-and domicile- adjusted public market equivalent benchmark to assess the opportunity cost of the OFI Portfolio versus the public high-yield markets.